bodik/sner4/README.md

 by Metasploit framework PRO UI.
 Allows somewhat flexible data management including predefined aggregations and items tagging.

+##### Special tags

+Tags are being evaluated in certain usecases:

+* `i:anything` is ignored in vuln grouping (view and report generation).
+  Tag is used to differentiate availability of the vuln/service/host/note from different scanning pivots (eg. i:via_externalnetwork, i:via_internalvpn), but visibility is ignored during report aggregations.

+* `report`, `report:data`, `info` are used to sort out issues already been processed by operator during engagement.
+Can be used to filter out and get "to be processed" vulns.

 Parsers are used to parse and ingest agent output data or raw files to storage.

 For list of currently available parser plugins see `sner/plugin/*/parser.py`